99003607/activity2c/Requirements/Readme.md

 - Must have device for students for its high functionality and low cost.

 # threats:
-- Cannot be comopared with the latest calculators that have spreadsheets, graphs etc.
+- Cannot be compared with the latest calculators that have spreadsheets, graphs etc.

 # 4W1H